heykvr/CryptoPriceFetcherInRealTime/readme.md

 # Crypto Price Tracker

-This project is a real-time cryptocurrency price tracker with a React frontend and Express backend.
+This project is a real-time cryptocurrency price tracker

 ## Prerequisites